-The advancing global regulation of gene editing technologies in agriculture continued its general positive progression.
-In May 2024, Canada joined other jurisdictions endorsing additional policies to regulate gene editing technology in feed (including that used in Cibus' RTDS) similar to conventional breeding methods.
-Previously, on February 7, 2024, the Parliament of the EU voted in favor of new laws that would differentiate gene editing technologies from GMO technology.
-The proposal adopted by the EU Parliament would regulate certain traits from gene editing as "conventional-like" or like traits developed using conventional plant breeding.
-There is still ongoing discussion of how to address traits for HT in the EU.
-Final approval of the EU Parliament's proposal will be based upon ongoing negotiations among the EU Parliament, the EU Council, and the European Commission to finalize legislation for adoption.

-While the legislative process remains ongoing in the EU, other major developed market countries including Canada, the United Kingdom, United States, and the major markets in South America are now treating traits from gene editing as conventional-like.
-Although there can be no assurance when the final EU legislation will be adopted, its passage would bring the EU closer to other major developed markets resulting in more consistent regulations for the planting, import, and export of products or commodities.
-For this reason, Cibus believes the impact of these regulations is indicative of the beginning of the gene editing era - an era in which products from the most advanced technologies in breeding and gene editing will be regulated on the same basis as products developed using conventional breeding - an era in which technology promises to change the speed and scale of trait development as new technologies have done in many industries and an era that Cibus believes represents agriculture's analog to digital moment: the ability to develop traits more accurately and with less time and cost involved in conventional breeding of traits or in GMO trait breeding.
+The first quarter of 2024 was a key moment in the evolving global regulation of gene editing technologies in agriculture.
+On February 7, 2024, the Parliament of the EU voted in favor of new laws that would clearly differentiate gene editing technology from GMO technology.
+The proposal adopted by the EU Parliament would regulate certain traits from gene editing as "conventional-like" or like traits developed using conventional plant breeding, with the exception that there is still discussion of how to address traits for HT in the EU.
+The EU Parliament's approved proposal sets the stage for the ongoing negotiations among the EU Parliament, the Council of the EU, and the European Commission to formulate a mutually agreed joint text for the new legislation.
+The major developed market countries including the United Kingdom, United States, and the major markets in South America are now treating traits from gene editing as conventional-like and, although there can be no assurance that the EU regulation will be adopted in the form approved by the EU Parliament or at all, the final passage of the new EU regulation would bring the territory closer to the other major developed markets in having more consistent regulations for the planting, import, and export of products or commodities.
+For this reason, Cibus believes the impact of these regulations is the beginning of the gene editing era - an era in which products from the most advanced technologies in breeding and gene editing will be regulated on the same basis as products developed using conventional breeding.
+An era in which technology promises to change the speed and scale of trait development as new technologies have done in many industries.
+An era that Cibus believes represents agriculture's analog to digital moment.

 The Company has incurred net losses since its inception.
-As of September 30, 2024, the Company had an accumulated deficit of \$708.1 million.
-The Company's net loss was \$256.9 million for the nine months ended September 30, 2024.
+As of March 31, 2024, the Company had an accumulated deficit of \$503.2 million.
+The Company's net loss was \$27.0 million for the three months ended March 31, 2024.
 As Cibus continues to develop its pipeline of productivity traits and as a result of its limited commercial activities, Cibus expects to continue to incur significant expenses and operating losses for the next several years.
 Those expenses and losses may fluctuate significantly from quarter-to-quarter and year-to-year.